Scholarships & Awards

 Annual Oratory Competition

 The University Pittsburgh Oratory Competition is a public speaking contest in which Pitt undergraduates compete against each other in one of four categories: Speech on Diversity and Inclusion, Persuasive Policy, Commemorative Values, and Graduation/Commencement.
 Everyone claims on their résumé to have great communication skills.
 Competing in a university-wide public speaking contest is strong evidence of self-confidence in your communication abilities.
 Hosted by the Oral Communication Lab.

 The Jennifer and Eric Spiegel Book Award

 The Department of Communication is proud to host the annual competition for the Jennifer and Eric Spiegel Book Award.
 The purpose of the award is to encourage and foster scholarship in the department.
-In addition to the prestige that comes with the award, the winner will also receive a stipend in the amount of $500.00 to be used for purchasing books.
+In addition to the prestige that comes with the award, the winner will also receive a stipend processed through Student Accounts.
 Click here for past winners.